 An accused person that does not intend to commit murder but where a culpable homicide is still the result may be convicted of manslaughter.
 Sometimes, in certain factual scenarios, provocation may be an available partial defence.
 If provocation is proven under the law, a murder charge can be downgraded to a manslaughter conviction.
 Provocation requires several elements beyond just merely being insulted.

 Murder, Attempted Murder, and Manslaughter can all attract life sentences.
 First Degree Murder attracts the mandatory sentence of life imprisonment without parole for twenty-five years.
 Second Degree Murder also attracts a mandatory life sentence, but parole eligibility will vary.
 Manslaughter and attempted murder do not have mandatory life sentences.

-Adam Weisberg has successfully defended both attempted murder and murder charges for his clients.
+Adam Weisberg has successfully defended both attempted murder and manslaughter charges for his clients.
 The defences have ranged from identity to self-defence that Mr. Weisberg has applied successfully.
-If you, a friend or relative is charged or being charged with murder, please contact Adam Weisberg immediately.
+If you or someone you know is charged or being charged with murder, please contact Adam Weisberg immediately.